 For more specific information on the types of heat pump that are available, read more here….

 There are many benefits, both financial and environmental associated with heat pump installations which are the reason heat pump systems have become so popular particularly over the last decade.
 We have a wealth of information on the benefits of heat pump systems HERE.
 Air source and ground source heat pumps are a great source of renewable energy because they use renewable heat from the environment.
-Some of the main reasons why people buy heating pumps are; they have high efficiency ratings, provide space and water heating and space cooling, they can substantially lower your energy bills, they can also significantly lower your carbon footprint and improve your property’s air quality.
+Some of the main reasons why people buy heat pumps are; they have high efficiency ratings, provide space and water heating and space cooling, they can substantially lower your energy bills, they can also significantly lower your carbon footprint and improve your property’s air quality.
 It is worth mentioning here that solar PV systems make the perfect renewable partner for heat pumps.
 Heat pumps can use the electricity produced by the solar panels from sunlight and create up to 4 times as much energy as they consume.
 Read more here….

 It is difficult to calculate the precise savings offered by air and ground source heat pumps given the huge range of factors.
 You will still have to pay energy bills with a heat pump because it is powered by electricity, but you will save on the fuel you are replacing.
 If your old heating system was inefficient, you are more likely to see lower running costs with a new heat pump.
 To learn more about what you are entitled to claim and the Renewable Heat Incentive (RHI) (closed to new applications on 31st March 2022 and replaced with the Boiler Upgrade Scheme) or about how your proposed system could save you money, click on the heading.
 Due to their low running costs heat pumps can provide you with significant savings over traditional heating systems.
 We have much more information on how to work out your pay-back period and further advice on what to ask of your installer, read more here…